 The Sado River and estuary are close to Lisbon.
 You can take an epic drive over the Ponte 25 de Abril bridge from the city centre and follow the A2 towards Setúbal.
 If you take the 17-kilometre-long Ponte Vasco da Gama bridge, you follow the A12 to Setúbal.
 Both routes take less than an hour to get to the Sado Estuary.

 Another option is to take a bus or train to Setúbal.
 The easiest way, however, is by car if you wish to spend time in nature.
 Cycling and hiking are also an option, and (aside from Parque Natural da Arrábida, which is hilly) the roads are flat.
 Need a car?
-Take a look at car rental prices and book your spot!
+Take a look at car rental prices below with DiscoverCars and book your spot!

 Tours from Lisbon